garrandall/popular-music-data/tracks/am-i-the-man-jackie-wilson.md

 I gonna wait until you're in my arms
 I'm gonna wait until I have your charms
 I'm gonna wait until you come to me
-And we'll make a love a like a ooo-wee
+And we'll make a love a like a oo-wee
 And baby tell me once again, a-huh-huh
 Am I the man (yes, you're the man)